-Claudia Dillmann, Director of the German Film Institute, has been awarded the Cross of Merit on Ribbon of the Order of Merit of the Federal Republic of Germany.
+Claudia Dillmann, director of the German Film Institute, has been awarded the Cross of Merit on Ribbon of the Order of Merit of the Federal Republic of Germany.

-Since the 1980s, Claudia Dillmann has worked in various capacities to anchor film as the seventh art form in cultural consciousness.
-As director of the Deutsches Filminstitut, she focuses her activities on the communication of national film heritage and on keeping works of film history visible even in times of the digitalisation of cinemas.
-It is committed to achieving a broad audience and a lasting appreciation of film culture through the digital availability of film classics and rarities.
+Since the 1980s, Claudia Dillmann has worked in various capacities to anchor film as the seventh art in cultural awareness.
+As director of the German Film Institute, one of the focal points of her work is to convey the national film heritage and to continue to keep works of film history visible even in times of digitization of cinemas.
+It is committed to making film classics and rarities available digitally in order to reach a broad audience and achieve a lasting appreciation of film culture.
 Cultural exchange is also at the heart of the goEast film festival in Wiesbaden, which she founded in 2000 and which has since become one of the most internationally renowned forums for Central and Eastern European film culture.

-Claudia Dillmann is co-initiator of the master's programme "Film Culture", which the German Film Institute has been offering together with the Goethe University Frankfurt since the winter semester 2013.
-The focus of her film-historical work is on the film of the Weimar Republic and post-war German cinema.
-Most recently she was co-editor of the publication "Geliebt und verdrägt: Das Kino der jungen Bundesrepublik Deutschland von 1949 bis 1963" ("The Cinema of the Young Federal Republic of Germany from 1949 to 1963"), which also served as the catalogue for the internationally successful retrospective of the Locarno 2016 Film Festival co-organized by the German Film Institute. &nbnbsp;
+Claudia Dillmann is co-initiator of the Master's programme in Film Culture, which the Deutsches Filminstitut has been offering together with the Goethe University Frankfurt since the winter semester of 2013.
+The focus of her work in film history is on the film of the Weimar Republic and post-war German cinema.
+Most recently, she co-edited the publication Geliebt und verdrängt: The Cinema of the Young Federal Republic of Germany from 1949 to 1963, which also served as the catalogue for the internationally successful retrospective of the 2016 Locarno Film Festival, co-organized by the German Film Institute.